 A number of Queen's faculty members are part of the Great Lakes Research Consortium.
-The group, which includes 18 colleges in New York and Ontario, are conducting research to improve the understanding of the Great Lakes ecosystem.
+The group, which includes 18 universities in New York and Ontario, are conducting research to improve the understanding of the Great Lakes ecosystem.

 Teaching and student life

 The Kennedy Field Station (KFS) is a multi-use, watershed facility located in Eastern Ontario on the Salmon River, an important tributary to the Great Lakes.
-Managed by the Department of Civil Engineering, it serves as an important research centre for our students and as an outreach tool for the university and its partner organizations.
+Managed by the Department of Civil Engineering, it serves as an important research centre for our students and as an outreach tool for the university and our partner organizations.